 There are many factors that go into creating success, from talent to resources to committed action.
 One-off successes can be achieved relatively effortlessly – but ongoing, sustained success takes thoughtful leadership and careful management.
 And recognition is a golden opportunity to turbo-charge success and make it sustainable over the long-term.

-While success in anything comes from a combination of factors, recognition is a golden opportunity to turbo-charge success.
-The sad thing is that many organisations overlook it entirely.
-But it doesn’t have to be a big, difficult, expensive thing to embed in your culture.
-There are simple, effective and low-cost approaches that will make your employees feel valued and engaged.
+The sad thing is that many organisations overlook recognition entirely, or approach it with a box-ticking attitude.
+It doesn’t have to be a big, difficult, expensive thing to embed in your culture.
+There are simple, effective and low-cost approaches to help your employees feel valued and engaged.

 Effective recognition systems can be simple and low-cost

 Recognition systems don’t have to be expensive and complex.
 At its heart, recognition is a way to thank people for doing the right thing.
 Research shows that a good system will encourage desirable behaviours, boost morale, engagement and performance, and reduce turnover.
 The cost of replacing just one position a year usually exceeds the annual cost of most recognition systems.